Senzo Radebe: Early life

-Radebe has always been fascinated by the acting scene, however, it was only in Grade 10 that he made the decision to take Dramatic Arts as one of his subjects at school.
+Radebe has always been fascinated by the acting scene, however, it was only in Grade 10 that he made the decision to take dramatic arts as one of his subjects at school.

 Career

 After auditioning for the role of Vusi (Thandaza Mokoena's son) on Muvhango, Radebe went through eight callbacks and didn't get the role, but got called back for a different character which was created specifically for him.

 After finishing matric at Alexandra High School, he decided to attend Duma Ndlovu Academy at Joburg Theatre in enhancing acting skill since acting was his first love.

-Radebe has made appearances and secured a lead role on SABC1 Ingozi and getting a gig on Mzansi Magic's Abomama Bomthandazo are the biggest highlights for Senzo, but the actor plans on starting his own production company at a later stage in his career.
+Radebe has made appearances and secured a lead role on SABC1's Ingozi and a recurring role on Mzansi Magic's Abomama Bomthandazo, which are the biggest highlights of his career.
+He planned to start a production company at a later stage.